joshi98kishan/Machine-Learning-Made-Simple/README.md

    * This course will motivate you to do different kinds of projects.
    * Uses fastai library (Build on top of pytorch library).

+    Note: This course is the part-1.
+There is part-2 also which covers fundamentals.

+3. To learn libraries more comprensively, follow this resource.
+* Keras -
+* Tensorflow -